fritose89/E-Commerce-Sales-Analytics-Dashboard/README.md

 - Created top 10 product and country charts on executive page
 - Added filters to the top 10 country and product charts to only show the top 10 by revenue rank
 - Had to add the top 13 revenue ranks in the product chart due to postage and manuals accounting for 3 of the top 10 positions
+- This might be a first draft of the executive page in terms of theming and color choice